Some fear death while others seek to understand it by walking between the realm of the living and the afterlife.

 Spirit Session (Level 6)

-You aren’t able to do this ritual again until you start a long rest.
-Additionally, you know the chosen spell until you start a long rest.
+Once you perform the ritual, you can’t do so again until you start a long rest, and you know the chosen spell until you start a long rest.

 I can see these Spirit Sessions being incredibly fun to roleplay, especially in a horror game.
 Having a summoned spirit present itself (somewhat related to the chosen spell) with cryptic messages for the party could be delightfully creepy.